stevepryde/thirtyfour_query/README.md

 ```

 To fetch all matching elements instead of just the first one, simply change first() to all()
 and you'll get a Vec instead.
-This will never return an empty Vec.
-If either first() or all()
-don't match anything, you'll get `WebDriverError::NoSuchElement` instead.
-The error message will show the selectors used.

 ## LICENSE